ckeditor/ckeditor4/tests/plugins/pastefromword/manual/imagesunsupported.md

 ## Expected

-* Only the last image is pasted.
+* Only the last image is rendered correctly.

 ## Unexpected

-* Last image is not pasted correctly.
+* Last image is not rendered correctly.

-Note: the first two images could be broken, as they are in unsupported format.
+Note: all images will be pasted, but only the last one is in supported format and will be rendered correctly.